 - NET Framework 4.7.2 (comes preinstalled on windows 11 and windows 10 version 20H2 and later)

 All versions of the .NET Framework are installed into the folders:

 And to display the list of .Net installed versions open this folder Here Each version corresponds to a separate directory with the v characters at the beginning and the version number as the folder name.

-Alternatively, you can open the command prompt with administrative privileges and run following command, that display the installed .NET Framework directories (versions).
+Alternatively, you can open the command prompt with administrative privileges and run the following command, which displays the installed .NET Framework directories (versions).

 dir %WINDIR%\Microsoft.Net\Framework\v* /O:-N /B